-If you don’t have cooked chicken on hand, you can easily bake chicken (rubbed with olive oil, seasoned with salt and pepper) in a 350°F oven for 30 to 40 minutes (cover the chicken in a baking dish with parchment paper for the juiciest chicken breast ever).
+If you don’t have cooked chicken on hand, you can bake some up quick (rubbed with olive oil, seasoned with salt and pepper) in a 400°F oven for 30 to 40 minutes (cover the chicken in a baking dish with parchment paper for the juiciest chicken breast ever).
 Both chicken breast and dark meat such as chicken thighs will work; remove and discard the skin and bones, if applicable, before shredding.
 You can also try my method for Easy Skillet Poached Chicken if you’d rather cook the chicken on your stove top.
 Leftover Rotisserie Chicken is a great option, too!

 This is one of those legendary recipes in my household: My husband is shocked that something so tasty could be so good for you.
 Depending on how you garnish, this soup can be gluten-free, grain-free, dairy-free, or Paleo.
 In all cases, it is delicious and satisfying!